Afanc/colorizing_things/README.md

 ### What could be optimized/tested:

 - Add another self attention layer in the generator.
+That could help to generate more precise images.
-- Try on other datasets (bigger, with less variance in the data)
+- Try to learn on a bigger dataset with less variance in the data.
+For example [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), this dataset has only faces and it has less structures to learn it could then learn more easily to reproduce the color.
-- Train on more powerful GPU
+- The main limit dealing with generative model and machine learning in general is the computational power.
+Indeed, once a new model has been coded, practionners have to wait a lot of time before seeing results, so a more powerful GPU could help.
+- Colorizing bigger images, use this network to color HD images (1024x1024).
+Using a [progressive growing GAN](https://arxiv.org/pdf/1710.10196.pdf) can be helpful to stabilize the learning process.

 ## Conclusion:
 By combining multiple features displayed by [add references here], we were able to come up with a generative network that yield satisfying colorization of 128x128 images.